-Fast forward 3,500 year, and we arrive in Pelusium, Egypt in 541 AD.
+Fast forward to the year 541 AD in Pelusium, Egypt.
 The outbreak recorded in the historic records in Pelusium is typically considered the start of the First Plague Pandemic, which lasted until 750 AD.
-The plague spread across Europe, and DNA of the plague bacterium has been recovered from dozens of sites, confirming that this was indeed a plague pandemic3,4.
-The plague may have well spread into Africa and the Middle East as well - we just have very little information about what happened outside of Europe.
+The plague spread across Europe, and DNA of the plague bacterium has been recovered from dozens of sites, confirming that this was indeed a plague pandemic5,6.
+The plague may have well spread into Africa and Central Asia as well - we just have very little information about what happened outside of Europe.

 In between the First Two Pandemics🔗

 If you somehow succeeded in tackling the challenges of enumerating the dead from prehistoric plague outbreaks and from the First Plague Pandemic, be mindful that you do not skip over the period between the end of the First Pandemic in 750 AD and the traditional start of the Second Pandemic in 1346 AD9.